 - Fruit and vegetables are easy to serve as finger foods.

-- Use thick yoghurt or nut butter as a spread on toast, pancakes or fruit
+- Use thick yoghurt or nut butter to spread on toast, pancakes or fruit.

 Tip!
 When your baby prefers eating from a spoon